mes-uu/transmission-measurements-project/testbed/conotrol_and_datalogging_sytem/README.md

   * Arduino MKR
   * Particle Electron

-* We have used the system to take measurements with five and nine modules.
+* We have used the system to take measurements with five and eight modules.
 All modules were based on Arduino UNO, Arduino MKR or Particle Electron boards.
-A small degradation of the reliability of the I2C communication was occurring when using nine boards, since I/O exceptions from failed read/write interactions were raised occasionally.
+A small degradation of the reliability of the I2C communication was occurring when using eight boards, since I/O exceptions from failed read/write interactions were raised occasionally.
 Repeating these failed interactions seemed to solve the issue, and it is unclear if this degradation was caused by connecting more modules.

 ## Example Use Cases